 Most companies that sell chickens online do not hatch the chicks they sell; they accept orders and send them to a hatchery or breeder that ships chicks to customers.
 Surprised?
 I was.
+And disappointed.

 Allowing a rooster to mate with a hen in the backyard or farm yard does not make someone a breeder!
-If you’re seeking a local source of chicks in a particular breed, check Breeders’ Associations and Clubs.
+If you’re seeking a local source of chicks in a particular breed, check Breeders’ Associations and clubs.
 Most reputable and legitimate breeders will be listed in these groups’ directories and should be NPIP certified.
 The biggest disadvantage to purchasing chicks through a breeder is that sexing is not usually possible.
 The biggest disadvantage to purchasing pullets is the biosecurity dangers even in NPIP certified flocks.

 THE DANGER ZONE